Leszno: 16th–18th centuries

 In around 1516, a community of Protestants known as the Unity of the Brethren (Unitas fratrum) were expelled from the Bohemian lands by King Vladislaus II and settled in Leszno.
 They were invited by the Leszczyński family, imperial counts since 1473 and who had converted to Calvinism.
 The arrival of the Bohemian Protestants, in addition to weavers from nearby Silesia, helped the settlement to grow.

 In 1547 it became a town by a privilege according to Magdeburg Law granted by King Sigismund I of Poland.
-Leszno was a private town, administratively located in the Wschowa County in the Poznań Voivodeship in the Greater Poland Province of the Polish Crown.
+Leszno was a private town, administratively located in the Wschowa County in the Poznań Voivodeship in the Greater Poland Province.
 Leszno became the largest printing center in Greater Poland thanks to the activity of the Protestant community.
 Their numbers grew with the inflow of refugees from Silesia, Bohemia, and Moravia during the Thirty Years War.

 In 1631, Leszno was vested with further privileges by King Sigismund III Vasa, who made it equal with the most important cities of Poland such as Kraków, Gdańsk and Warsaw.
 By the 17th century, the town had a renowned Gymnasium (school), which was headed by Jan Amos Komenský (known in English as Comenius), an educator and the last bishop of the Unity of the Brethren.
 Johann Heermann, a German-speaking poet, lived in Leszno from 1638 until his death in 1647.
 Between 1636 and 1639, the town became fortified and its area increased.

-The era of Leszno's prosperity and cultural prominence ended during the Second Northern War, when the town was burnt down on 28 April 1656 by Swedish forces.
+The era of Leszno's prosperity and cultural prominence ended during the Second Northern War, when the town was burnt down on 28 April 1656 by Polish forces faithful to King John Cassimir Vasa in retribution for letting in Swedish forces by protestant majority of burghers.
 Quickly rebuilt afterwards, it was set on fire again during the Great Northern War by Russian forces in 1707 and was ravaged by plague in 1709.

-The Leszczyński family owned the city until 1738, when King Stanislaus I Leszczynski sold it to Alexander Joseph Sulkowski following his abdication.
+The Leszczyński family owned the city until 1738, when King Stanislaus I Leszczynski sold it to Aleksander Józef Sułkowski following his abdication.
 One of two main routes connecting Warsaw and Dresden ran through Leszno in the 18th century and Kings Augustus II the Strong and Augustus III of Poland often traveled that route.